-- Is It Safe To Have Doppler Scan?
+- Is it Safe to Have a Doppler Scan?

-- Why Is Doppler Scan Done During Pregnancy
+- Why is a Doppler Scan Done During Pregnancy?

-- How Doppler Scan Is Different From Other Pregnancy Scans
+- How a Doppler Scan is Different From Other Pregnancy Scans

-- Which Areas Are Checked During Doppler Ultrasound
+- Which Areas Are Checked During a Doppler Ultrasound?

-- How Doppler Test In Pregnancy Is Done
+- How a Doppler Test in Pregnancy is Done

 - Other Risks

-A Doppler scan is similar to a regular ultrasound scan and works using high-frequency sound waves called ultrasound that aren’t audible to our ears.
+A Doppler scan is similar to a regular ultrasound scan and works using high-frequency sound waves called ultrasound, which isn’t audible to our ears.
 The ultrasound generated by the equipment bounces off bones and tissues like an echo and is recorded with a microphone.
 All of this is done with a small hand-held probe called a transducer.
 A gel which helps in the process is applied over the belly, and the transducer is pressed gently against the skin to scan.
-Denser substances like bones give off a better echo than the softer tissue that the body is made up of, and by comparing the echo, an image of the baby is generated in a computer and displayed in real time.
+Denser substances like bones give off a better echo than the softer tissue that the body is made up of, and by comparing the echo, an image of the baby is generated in a computer and displayed in real-time.